 Received a $100,000 anonymous donation for the purchase of property for a new CTN.

 Purchased house and property on Stone School Road with the intention of establishing a tent community and eventually a tiny house community.

-Sherri Wander founded the Daytime Winter Warming Center to provide daytime shelter during the winter.
+Sheri Wander founded the Winter Daytime Warming Center to provide daytime shelter during the months of December thru March.